MauroFoti/advanced-file-indexer/README.md

 Advanced file indexer is similar to the default apache index page: it will list files and directories in the root of your site, but it's more advanced as it is completely customizable.
 It also makes it possible for you to disable direct file download, and instead use a form to perform any check you might need, or authenticate the user trying to download the file.

+If so, you will need to change the file `download-form.php` to add all your desired logic.

 **Warning.** This program uses the PHP function `readfile()` and could potentially expose sensible information and/or the entire filesystem.
 There are only a handful of checks on the files you can download, and I cannot guarantee the security of your files outside the root directory.
 This program is only intended to be used in a private network. **Use this program at your own risk**.

 ## Installation